From Israeli coalition: Unity and healing, without Netanyahu

 Before a new government can take power, it has to be approved by a plurality in the Knesset, Israel’s parliament.
 The exact date for that vote remains uncertain, anywhere from Wednesday to next Monday.
 The longer a vote is put off, the more time Mr. Netanyahu has to try to peel off defectors from the fragile coalition.

 It’s an especially fraught time in the country, which has held four inconclusive elections in two years.
 The political struggle follows the most recent war between Israel and Hamas, the militant Islamic rulers of the Gaza Strip, in which more than 250 people were killed, mostly Palestinians.
-Yet accompanying 11 days of cross-border rocket fire by Hamas and the Israeli Air Force’s bombing of Gaza was mob violence between Arabs and Jews in some Israeli cities, the worst internecine fighting in the country’s history.
+Yet accompanying 11 days of cross-border rocket fire by Hamas and the Israeli air force’s bombing of Gaza was mob violence between Arabs and Jews in some Israeli cities, the worst internecine fighting in the country’s history.

-According to a survey released Monday by the non-partisan Israel Democracy Institute, the Israeli public views the tension between Jewish and Arab citizens as the most pressing threat to the country, ahead of both the tensions between the rival political camps and the Israeli-Palestinian conflict.
+According to a survey released Monday by the nonpartisan Israel Democracy Institute, the Israeli public views the tension between Jewish and Arab citizens as the most pressing threat to the country, ahead of both the tensions between the rival political camps and the Israeli-Palestinian conflict.
 Israelis want the top priority of any new government to be strengthening unity in the country and narrowing the growing economic divide.

 The historic inclusion of Raam – the United Arab List, a small, socially conservative Islamic party – has been heralded as a first step to repair some of the harm done not just in the recent fighting, but in the highly sensitive relationship between Jewish Israelis and the Arab minority.